chanzuckerberg/cryoet-data-portal-neuroglancer/README.md

 ```

 As the main branch is not always stable, it is recommended to specify a commit hash or use a tag instead of a branch name.

+## Code of Conduct

+This project adheres to the Contributor Covenant [code of conduct](https://github.com/chanzuckerberg/.github/blob/master/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [opensource@chanzuckerberg.com](mailto:opensource@chanzuckerberg.com).